akoiralaa/trading-bot/DEVELOPMENT_LOG.md

 **Root Cause:** Position sizing not implemented.
 Backtester calculated P&L as if buying 1 share regardless of account risk.

+**Timeline:** 12 weeks of grid search testing and parameter analysis

 ---

-## Phase 5: Position Sizing Discovery and Fix
+## Phase 5: Position Sizing Discovery and Fix (April 2024 - May 2024)

 ### Problem Analysis
 Position sizing calculation was missing from trade execution logic.